OUR STAFF

 Emily joined the Camp Susan Curtis team in 2021.
 Emily was raised in the mountains of Western North Carolina.
 She received a B.A. in Literature and Education from the University of North Carolina Asheville and an M.A. in Literary Criticism and Textual Analysis from the University of Tennessee Knoxville.
 Emily began her career as a development professional at NC State University, supporting major gifts work for the College of Agriculture and Life Sciences.
 Before joining Camp Susan Curtis, Emily worked as the Special Assistant to the President & Campaign Coordinator for the University of Southern Maine Foundation.
 Emily brings a wide range of strategic development knowledge and a passion for creating transformational change for underserved populations through meaningful writing and effective communication.

-Emily lives in Brunswick with her husband, Eric, and their two cats, Fig and Kahlo.
+Emily lives in Lisbon with her husband, Eric, and their two cats, Fig and Kahlo.
 In her free time, she enjoys reading, rock climbing, traveling, and practicing her skills as an amateur printmaker.

 Andrew DeStaebler